zaninime/planet-manager/README.md

 $ buck install :app-debug
 ```

+4. Enable port forwarding of port 3001 in chrome://inspect.

 You can also run `buck build :app-debug` to build the APK without installing.

 ### Development for iOS
 You need to be on a Mac with Xcode 7.
 As for Android, a change in `FILENAME` is required in order to connect to the development server.

-1. Run the development server for Android:
+1. Run the development server for iOS:
 ```
 $ npm run start-ios
 ```